The Way of Kings

 The Stormlight Archive

-The Stormlight Archive consists of five primary books, and includes three additional books that complement the series but are not considered mandatory reads, and the series is set to expand with the upcoming release of five more books.
+The Stormlight Archive consists of five primary books, and includes three additional books that complement the series but are not considered mandatory reads and series is set to expand with the upcoming release of five more books.
 The current recommended reading order for the series is provided below.

 Main series Cosmere